madphysicist/scikit-guess/doc/appendices/translation.rst

 1. Introduction
 ===============

-The survey presented here falls into the general category of regression problems.
+The study presented here falls into the general framework of regression problems.
 For example, given the coordinates of a sequence of :math:`n` points:
 :math:`(x_1, y_1), (x_2, y_2), ..., (x_k, y_k), ..., (x_n, y_n)`, we wish to
 find the function :math:`y = F(a, b, c, ...; x)` which lies as close as possible to the sequence by optimizing the parameters :math:`a, b, c, ...`

 The commonly known solution to linear regression merits only a brief discussion, which is to be found in :ref:`x1-appendix1`.
-There are a few cases whose linearity might be overlooked at first glance, but for which it is possible to recast the problem as a linear regression.
-The case of the Gaussian distribution function is an example, treated in :ref:`x1-appendix2`.
+Some problems can be solved through linear regression even though they appear non-linear at first glance.
+The Gaussian distribution is an example of such a function, and is discussed in :ref:`x1-appendix2`.

-Barring such trivial cases, we are confronted with the daunting problem of non-linear regression.
+Barring such simple cases, we are confronted with the daunting problem of non-linear regression.
 The literature on the subject is quite extensive.
 Even the briefest review would derail us from the purpose of this paper.
-It is also unnecessary because our goal is to reduce some non-linear problems to a linear regression without using iterative or recursive procedures (otherwise, how would our method be innovative with respect to existing methods?).
+It is also unnecessary because our goal is to reduce some non-linear problems to linear regression through non-iterative and non-recursive procedures (otherwise, how would our method be innovative with respect to existing methods?).

-Starting with the next paragraph, we will proceed to the heart of the matter: that is to say, to render a non-linear problem to a linear form using a suitable differential and/or integral equation.
-The preliminary discussion shows that, except in special cases, an integral equation is better suited to the task of numerical approximation than a differential equation, in the context of such problems.
+Starting with the next paragraph, we will proceed to the heart of the matter: that is to say, to render a non-linear problem to a linear form by means of a suitable differential and/or integral equation.
+The preliminary discussion shows that in the context of such problems, integral equations tend to be more numerically stable than differential equations.

-The idea of using integral equations will be explained and demonstrated in practice using a Gaussian distribution as a concrete example.
-Other examples of regression using integral equations will be described in a detailed manner in the two associated papers:
+The principle of using integral equations will be explained and demonstrated in practice using the Gaussian distribution as a concrete example.
+Other examples of regression using integral equations will be described in a detailed manner in the two following papers:

 - :ref:`x2`
 - :ref:`x3`